shreyashghurde/shreyashghurde/README.md

 - 👋 Hi, I’m @shreyashghurde
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data Science and Analytics
+- 🌱 I recently completed my Electrical Engineering
-- 🌱 I’m currently learning Data analyst packages
+- 🌱 I’m currently learning Data packages
 - 💞️ I’m looking forward for My First Job in data field
-- 📫 How to reach me shreyashghurde123@gmail.com
+- 📫 How to reach me shreyashghurde123@gmail.com(9588478252)

 <!---
 shreyashghurde/shreyashghurde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.